Bosonized one-dimensional quantum systems through enhanced event-chain Monte Carlo: Algorithm

 Such schemes were first introduced to upgrade the dynamics from diffusive and slow ones, as typically generated by Metropolis schemes, which is exactly our first bottleneck.
 However, the ECMC and the linked PDMP formalism allow for great versatility, which can be exploited to couple such continuous local moves to global discrete ones, in order to address the second bottleneck linked to the multimodality.
 This is discussed in Section \ref{sec:cluster}.

-We now detail the ECMC implementation adapted to the considered system.
-We introduce the variable $e$ corresponding to the sign of $\varepsilon=e|\varepsilon|$.
-Then, in order to keep the generated process Markovian, the state space $\Omega$ is augmented to $\Omega\times\mathcal{V}$ so as to include the dynamical information, $v=(i,e)\in \mathcal{V}=\llbracket 1,N\rrbracket^2 \times\{-1,1\}$.
-The additional variable $v$ is commonly referred to as a \emph{lifting} variable \cite{Diaconis2000lifting} and we chose for $v$ to follow the uniform distribution over $\mathcal{V}$.
-In the infinitesimal regime $\varepsilon \to 0$, the binomial law generating a rejection from the factorized acceptance rate \eqref{eq:fmetro-acc} transforms into a Poisson process of rate,
+For a general system, we recall that an ECMC algorithm is formally built from factorized $(i,\varepsilon)$ Metropolis updates following three distinct steps: \begin{enumerate} \item the state space $\Omega$ is augmented to $\Omega\times\mathcal{V}$ where $v=(i,e)\in\mathcal{V}$ encodes the current ballistic motion with $e$ the sign of $\varepsilon=e|\varepsilon|$.
+The target distribution over the augmented space is taken of the form $\phi(\phi)\mu(v)$ in order to retrieve $\pi(\phi)$ easily.
+The additional variable $v$ is commonly referred to as a \emph{lifting} variable \cite{Diaconis2000lifting}. \item the infinitesimal update regime $\varepsilon \to 0$ limit is considered.
+The binomial law generating a rejection from the factorized acceptance rate $p_{\rm FMet}(\phi,(i,\varepsilon))$ transforms into a Poisson process of rate

+\item rejections according to the rate $\lambda(\phi,(i,e))$ trigger $v$-updates, called events, that ensure the global balance condition in the augmented state space $\Omega \times \mathcal{V}$. \end{enumerate} Since the introduction of the ECMC method, it has been successfully applied to different systems thanks to the flexibility enabled by the freedom of choice of the lifting variable and its update scheme.
+Adapting this procedure to our system, the lifting variable is $v=(i,e)\in \mathcal{V}=\llbracket 1,N\rrbracket^2 \times\{-1,1\}$ and we chose for $\mu(v)$ to be the uniform distribution over $\mathcal{V}$.
+In the infinitesimal regime $\varepsilon \to 0$, the factorized acceptance probability \eqref{eq:fmetro-acc} gives rise to the Poisson rate,

 with $\lambda^{i,j,e}_{\q/\c}(\phi) = \lim_{\varepsilon \to 0} \frac{[\Delta_\varepsilon S_{\q/\c}^{i,j}]_+}{|\varepsilon|}=\big[e\,\partial_{\phi_i} S^{i,j}_{\q/\c}(\phi)\big]_+$ such that, from Eqs.~(\ref{eq:DeltaS1},\ref{eq:DeltaS2}),